 Are there any prerequisites for the certificate in Applied Data Science?

-- As a prerequisite for admission to CADS, students must earn a B or higher in STOR 155 or demonstrate equivalent knowledge, and a B or higher in COMP 110 or INLS 560, or be able to demonstrate equivalent knowledge .
+- As a prerequisite for admission to CADS, students must earn a B or higher in STOR 155 or demonstrate equivalent knowledge, and a B or higher in COMP 110 or INLS 560 or be able to demonstrate equivalent knowledge.
 These prerequisites are in place to ensure that CADS students have sufficient introductory training in computer programming and statistics to succeed in the certificate program.
-As a general rule, a grade of B or higher in these classes are required for admission.
+As a general rule, a grade of B or higher in these classes is required for admission.

 What if I have skills in a prerequisite topic but haven’t taken the prerequisite UNC course?
 Can I still apply?

 - Students who have mastered a prerequisite topic through other means (e.g., work experience, a different UNC course, or training outside of the university) can still apply.
 In this situation, students must apply for a prerequisite waiver as part of the admissions process.
 Students seeking a prerequisite waiver must provide documentation explaining why they feel a waiver should be granted.
 This should include, for example, a syllabus for an alternate course or a detailed description of the work experience through which students obtained the required skills.
 Approvals for waivers will be made on a case-by-case basis as part of the CADS admissions process.

 How many credit hours are required to earn the certificate in Applied Data Science?